0xdeafc0de/ip-flows/README.md

   ```bash
   {Source IP, Destination IP, Protocol}
   ```
+**Advantages:**
+1. Results in significantly fewer flows, simplifying memory usage and processing.
+2. Ideal for high-level use cases such as client and server tracking where per-connection details (like ports) are not required.
+3. Eliminates the need to parse transport layer headers, reducing parsing complexity and overhead.

 - **With `USE_L4` flag:**
  Tracks flows using full 5-tuples:
  ```bash
  {Source IP, Destination IP, Source Port, Destination Port, Protocol}
  ```
+_This option is useful for detailed per-connection tracking, session identification, and applications where transport-layer distinctions matter._

 Make sure you clone with --recursive-submodules option.
 If you have already cloned without --recursive-submodeule run below command to retrive uthash repo -
 ```bash